cloudozer/disco/docs/indp.md

 The current version of the protocol assumes that a connection can be tested only by sending packets to a port and waiting for the response.
 Thus, we do not separate two different events:
-- disconnecting nodes physically plugging off the wire from the port or switching off a computer and
+- a physical loss of connectivity between nodes and
-- a temporarily connection lost due to congestion, traffic jam, or any other reasons.
+- a temporarily connection loss due to congestions, traffic jams, or any other reasons.

-To separate these two different types of problems with network connection we use two additional unstable states.
+To separate these two different types of problems with network connection we use two additional unstable states described in the State of connection section of this doc.
 This helps us to separate short temporal problems from long-lasting consequences caused by plugging the wire off or turning the whole box off.

-If these two events can be read figured out using other means, the protocol can be simplified a bit.
+If these two events can be explicitly and reliably separated on a physical level, the protocol can be simplified.

 #### Bulky updates